 The authors declare that they have no competing interests.

 MY designed the whole study, carried out the electrostatic complexation between NPs and homoPEs, analyzed the data, and wrote the manuscript.
 LQ and JF synthesized NPs, did the organic coating around bare NPs, and participated in the complexation between NPs and homoPEs.
 YR participated in the design of the study and coordination.
 All authors read and approved the final manuscript.

 Electronic supplementary material

-Additional file 1: Supporting information.
-SI-1.
+Additional file 1: SI-1.
 Characterization of nanoparticle sizes and size distribution.
 SI-1.1.Vibrating sample magnetometry (VSM).
 SI-1.2.
 Transmission Electron Microscopy (TEM).
 SI-1.3.
 Dynamic Light Scattering (DLS).
 SI-2.
 Characterization of polymer coated nanoparticle.
 SI-2.1.
 Number of poly (acrylic acid) chains per particle.
 SI-2.2.
 Number of electrostatic charges borne by the PAA2K-coated particles.
 SI-3.
 Mixture of the oppositely charged wires of PEI.
 (DOC 602 KB)

 Authors’ original submitted files for images

 Below are the links to the authors’ original submitted files for images.

 Yan, M., Qu, L., Fan, J. et al. Electrostatic complexation of polyelectrolyte and magnetic nanoparticles: from wild clustering to controllable magnetic wires.
 Nanoscale Res Lett 9, 198 (2014). https://doi.org/10.1186/1556-276X-9-198

 - Electrostatic complexation